Teaching Civil Discourse: ‘An Ethical, Moral Responsibility’

 That changes in social circles, he said.

-“In more social contexts, I still feel comfortable sharing most of my views but I find that I have to tread very lightly with their framing because there is no assumption of goodwill and if they hear something that resembles a mainline political argument that they disagree with, they will immediately discredit me as a misled partisan and stop listening," said Brown, who is studying poli sci and economics.
+“In more social contexts, I still feel comfortable sharing most of my views but I find that I have to tread very lightly with their framing because there is no assumption of goodwill and if they hear something that resembles a mainline political argument that they disagree with, they will immediately discredit me as a misled partisan and stop listening,” said Brown, who is studying political science and economics.

 Open Dialogue Diminishing

-Mbaye Lo, an associate professor of the practice of Asian and Middle Eastern studies who has taught at Duke since 2006, says open dialogue overall has been diminishing at Duke like it has across the country.
+Mbaye Lo, an associate professor of the practice of Asian and Middle Eastern studies who has taught at Duke since 2006, says open dialogue overall has been diminishing at Duke as it has across the country.
 He calls it a “vertical” move among students -- shifting their focus to silos of viewpoints instead of moving horizontally toward embracing differing views and associations.

 A few years ago, Lo also started noticing changes among students in a program he led that brought together students interested in Arabic-Islamic studies with students who were interested in Israel and Hebrew.
 They even started a publication together in 2009, called Juhud.